theabolton/abcdb/docs/project_description.rst

 .. _tablature: https://en.wikipedia.org/wiki/Tablature
 .. _`ABC standard`: http://abcnotation.com/wiki/abc:standard

-The goal of abcDB is to provide an easy means for users to store, search, retrieve, and render songs in ABC format.
-It is my hope that abcDB will provide:
+The goal of ABCdb is to provide an easy means for users to store, search, retrieve, and render songs in ABC format.
+It is my hope that ABCdb will provide:

   * A database for storing ABC-format music.